Conformal prediction with local weights: randomization enables local guarantees: Conformal prediction with local weights

 If the localization kernel $H$ has a reasonably small bandwidth, then the reweighted distribution $P_X\circ H(\cdot,X_{n+1})$ places most of its mass near $X_{n+1}$.
 As a result, we can interpret $\tX_{n+1}$ as a sort of ``synthetic sample'' designed to be similar to the test feature $X_{n+1}$---in a setting where each data point is a patient, we are generating new patient data $\tX_{n+1}$ for a patient that is \emph{similar} (in feature space) to the test patient for whom we want to perform prediction.

 Now we return to the baseLCP method.
 How does constructing the ``synthetic sample'' $\tX_{n+1}$ relate to this procedure?
-It turns out that baseLCP is actually related to running weighted conformal prediction \citep{tibshirani2019conformal} on the covariate shift problem defined by taking $\tP_X = P_X\circ H(\cdot,X_{n+1})$.
+It turns out that baseLCP is actually related to running WCP \citep{tibshirani2019conformal} on the covariate shift problem defined by taking $\tP_X = P_X\circ H(\cdot,X_{n+1})$.
 Specifically, if we define

 then this prediction interval will have probability $\geq 1-\alpha$ of covering a new response value $\tilde{Y}_{n+1}$, drawn from the conditional distribution $P_{Y|X}$ at $X=\tX_{n+1}$ (as established by \citet[Theorem 5.3]{guan2023localized}).
 An equivalent way of thinking about this is that the threshold $\hat{q}_{1-\alpha}(X_{n+1})$ offers a $1-\alpha$ probability of bounding the score for a synthetic test point, $s(\tX_{n+1},\tilde{Y}_{n+1})$---but not necessarily the original score $s(X_{n+1},Y_{n+1})$ itself for the actual test point of interest.